Site Search

 Apart from this, Cardano offers scalability and security for building smart contracts through its layered architecture and Ouroboros proof of stake consensus mechanism.
 To create virtual contracts on Cardano, the developer needs to use Plutus based on Haskell, the programming language used to create Cardano.

 Even though it is fairly easy to write codes using Plutus Editor, it is still a new language.
-Plutus still lacks a proven case study.
+Plutus still lacks a proven success story.
 Not to mention, the Proof of Stake consensus mechanism, gives rise to some problems like double-spending.

 5. Hyperledger Fabric